timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

 # Explore stock market data

-Now that you've successfully collected 1-min intraday stock data, it's time to have some fun and explore the data.
+When you've successfully collected 1-min intraday stock data, it's time to have some fun and explore the data.

 Because of the high granularity of the dataset, there are numerous ways to explore it.
 For example, you could analyze stock prices and volumes on a minute-by-minute basis.
-With TimescaleDB, you could also bucket records into custom intervals (e.g. 2-min or 15-min) fairly easily and use TimescaleDB aggregating functions.
+With TimescaleDB, you could also bucket records into custom intervals (e.g. 2-min or 15-min) using TimescaleDB aggregate functions.

 Let's see how it's done!

 ## Install Plotly and Pandas

-In order to get started with data exploration, you need to install a couple of tools first:
+To get started with data exploration, you need to install a couple of tools first:

 * Pandas, to query and structure the data
 * Plotly, to create visualizations quickly